omajul85/CV/README.md

 ## Education

-#### University of Valenciennes et du Hainaut­Cambrésis, Valenciennes - France, 2011 - 2013
+#### University of Valenciennes et du Hainaut­ Cambrésis, Valenciennes - France, 2011 - 2013
 - M. Sc in Engineering of Systems, Images and Sound

 #### University of Alicante, Alicante - Spain, 2004 - 2008